Skip to main content

 • people who report concerns or incidents of harm are protected

-• there is guidance for managers and staff on detecting incidents – what kinds of situations have risks of abuse, neglect and exploitation?
+• there is guidance for managers and staff on detecting situations which have risks of abuse, neglect and exploitation

-• there is a supportive culture that encourages staff and volunteers to speak up – perhaps a whistleblower policy may be appropriate
+• there is a supportive culture that encourages staff and volunteers to speak up – a whistleblower policy may also be appropriate.

 • there is a clear and transparent system for investigating and responding to concerns.